Migrations¶

 registry = registry

-to load the file containing the models:
+to load the model file:

 from typing import Optional, Union